Logo Texture Analysis

 2b.
 The Hough Transformation

 The image domain and the Hough domain are 2-dimensional spaces with Cartesian coordinates (x, y) and (ρ , φ), respectively.
-The common interpretation is that each point (x, y) in the image space is transformed to a sinoidal curve
+The common interpretation is that each point (x, y) in the image space is transformed into a sinoidal curve

 If points (x, y) in the image lie on a straight line, their sinoidals intersect at a common point and their intensity is accumulated to a peak in the Hough domain.